mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/send-message/javascript.md

 # Send a Message

-To send a message to other participants in the Conversation, you need to call the `conversation.sendText()` method.
+To send a message to other participants in the Conversation, you need to call the `conversation.sendMessage()` method.

 You can do this by adding a handler for the message box's Submit button at the end of the `run` function: